Music / Cynic

 - Design Student's Orgasm: From Focus onwards, the band's album artwork has consisted of various paintings by the psychedelic artist Robert Venosa.
 It's quite possibly some of the most colorful art you'll ever see in a metal album.

 - Unfortunately, it's possible that may not continue past The Portal Tapes due to Artist Existence Failure, although the band may continue using old artwork of Venosa's for covers of their new releases.
 He was fairly prolific so that's not out of the question.
 Kindly Bent to Free Us apparently does this, as it features cover artwork by Venosa.

 - Fading into the Next Song/Fake-Out Fade-Out: Done with "Integral Birth" into "The Unknown Guest".
 The former fades almost completely out, then the latter starts fading in.

-- I Am the Band: Paul Masivdal and Sean Reinert are the only consistent members, and the rest of the lineup is constantly shuffling.
+- I Am the Band: Paul Masivdal is the only constant member.

 - Lighter and Softer: Re-Traced, though not in a bad way.
 Lyrically Cynic tend more towards positive lyrics about philosophy and spirituality than many of their peers.